 Strong task orientation

 This is the ability to take an assigned task to a level of completion.
-In a GD, this may be reflected in generating an overall meaningful discussion, with a specific take-away.
+In a GD, this may be reflected in generating and leading an overall meaningful discussion, with a specific take-away.
 In a PI this may be indicated in the coherence and continuity in your academic career.
 Taking up certain projects outside the curriculum and ensuring timely accomplishment of the same, may also be a good indicator of task orientation.

 Temperament suitable for team work